MarinaFawzy/Retail-Store-Data-Modeling-and-Analysis/README.md

     Granting a bonus to the customer(s) contributing the most to the profit.

 ## Project Files:
-Jobs: contains the dsx file for the DataStage jobs
+Jobs: contains the dsx file for the DataStage jobs.
 Dataset: contains the data after it is modeled in a star schema data warehouse model.
-JobScreenshot: A visual representation of a DataStage jobs